PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     This means that the interpretation of what is considered the "opposite" direction may depend on the user's preferences for the horizontal axis.
 If Movement is defined in terms of relative directions, the movement in `FREE <https://www.handspeak.com/word/search/index.php?id=858>`_ has the **same** axis direction for both hands, as they move in the same relative way (contralaterally or ipsilaterally) at the same time.
 If Movement is defined in terms of absolute directions, the movement in `WINDSHIELD WIPERS <https://www.handspeak.com/word/search/index.php?id=3918>`_ has the **same** axis direction for both hands, as they move in the same absolute way (toward the H1 or H2 side) at the same time.
 See :ref:`Symmetry<symmetry_section>` for more information.

-Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
+Keep in mind that a single :ref:`instance` of the module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the section on :ref:`Angled axes<angled_axes>` for a visual description of how this works.
-To instead indicate a sequence of movements in different planes or directions, create multiple instances of the movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.
+To instead indicate a sequence of movements in different planes or directions, create multiple instances of the Movement module, associate them with separate (and sequential) :ref:`timing values<timing_page>`, and select the appropriate direction for each one.

 At most one direction can be selected for each axis, so that a total maximum of three directions can apply at once within a module.
 For a movement that travels back and forth along both directions for a given axis, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, you can either create a new module for each successive change in direction, or you can select that the movement is *bidirectional* in the :ref:`movement characteristics<movement_chars>` options.
 In the case of bidirectional movements, you should establish a convention for selecting axis direction consistently, such as always selecting the first direction of motion.